Allergic rhinitis is the way some people respond to outdoor or indoor allergens:

-The latest guidelines indicate that immunotherapy is safe for young children.
-Immunotherapy is safe for pregnant women who are already receiving it, although half-strength doses are generally recommended, and it should not be started during pregnancy.
+The latest guidelines indicate that immunotherapy injections are safe for young children.
+Some, but not all, sublingual tablets are approved for children.
+Immunotherapy is safe for pregnant women who are already receiving it, although doses are not increased.
+Immunotherapy should not be started during pregnancy.

 People who should probably avoid immunotherapy include those who have: